-I have covered the steps required to draw the features, along with the fur textures for this tutorial.
+I will walk you through the steps required to draw the features, along with the fur textures for this tutorial.

 Click on the image below to download a high resolution version of the photo to work from.